primiano/perfetto-docs/docs/recording/buffers.md

 #### Shared memory buffers

-Each producer process has one (and only one) memory buffer shared 1:1 with the tracing service, regardless of the number of data sources it hosts.
+Each producer process has one (and only one) memory buffer shared 1:1 with the tracing service, regardless of the number of data sources it hosts (blue, in the picture above).
 This buffer is a temporary staging buffer and has two purposes:

 1. Allowing direct serialization of the data in a buffer that the tracing service can read (i.e. zero-copy on the write path)

 2. Decupling writes from reads of the tracing service.